Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on Schwarzschild

 \subsection{Exponential decay of moments}

 In this section we provide the proof of our main Theorem~\ref{maintheorem_precise}.
 The proof fundamentally makes use of Proposition~\ref{psupport_prop} to estimate moments of a solution $f$ to the massless Vlasov equation.
-Before establishing the proof of Theorem~\ref{maintheorem_precise}, we first show the simpler statement that the volume of $\supp(f(x,\cdot)) \subset \mathcal{P}_x$ remains finite for all times.
+Before establishing the proof of Theorem~\ref{maintheorem_precise}, we first show the simpler result that the volume of $\supp(f(x,\cdot)) \subset \mathcal{P}_x$ remains finite for all times for a solution $f$ with compactly supported initial data.